mtlynch/mtlynch.io/_posts/2018-01-30-why-im-quitting-my-job-at-google.md

 I imagined that instead of drawing a salary from Google, I was paid by the hour.
 And they said to me, "We won't pay you for the time you spend fixing bugs, but it's good for Google if you fix bugs, so can you please fix bugs?"

 # Optimizing for promotion

+There were two bright interns on my team who wanted to integrate their summer project with my my work.
+No, absolutely not.

+I ignored all team emails that weren't directly related to my project.
+I didn't help with any of that.

+Normally I would document how I did this because dozens of teams will come by.
+But documenting other teams' work wouldn't get me promoted.
+It would only take away time I could spend on launch-critical things.

+My calibration rating was Superb.
+The highest possible rating.
+Only ~5% of employees get this rating.
+The promotion committee agreed that my past six months demonstrated an ability to perform at the level of a senior software engineer.
+But the past six months was the *only* time they thought I showed this, so it wasn't long enough to get promoted.
+This was despite calibration ratings of "Exceeds Expectations" or "Strongly Exceeds Expectations" for the past two years.

+But it didn't matter.
+I had decided to leave regardless of the promotion decision.
+Everyone was telling me that I did great work, but I wasn't proud of any of it.
+I didn't consider it good engineering and I don't think it best served Google.

 # Prospects